NativeScript/docs/content/guide/core/utils.md

 ```ts
 const window: UIWindow = Utils.ios.getWindow()
 ```
-Get the UIWindow of the app.
+Gets the UIWindow of the app.

 ---